kmdlogic/kmd-logic-document-generation-client/docs/Workshop/Docgen-Workshop.md

 Below are the detailed steps which will help you in getting started with Logic Document Generation.
 ## Set a Template storage account

-Before getting into Logic Console and Document generation configuration, let's first upload [this](./template/word-template.docx) simple template to a Share point or an Azure blob storage.
+Before getting into Logic Console and Document Generation configuration, let's first upload [this](./template/word-template.docx) simple template to a Share point or an Azure blob storage.
 This storage will be used further while creating document generation configuration.

 ## Create Subscription & Document generation Configuration

-1. Login to [Logic Console](https://console.kmdlogic.io/) using your KMD credentials.
+1. Login to [Logic Console](https://console-preprod.kmdlogic.io/) using your KMD credentials.
 Select `KMD ADFS`.
 Console is our front end to create configurations for different services on Logic.
 These configurations will be used to consume the APIs of respective services.
 To use the services on Logic you also need to create a subscription.

 2. After logging in to Console you can either see `Marketplace` or `Resource Overview` page depending whether you have a subscription in Console or not.